What is the Difference Between Filing for Bankruptcy and Debt Settlement?

 If you file for a chapter 7 bankruptcy with a bankruptcy lawyer, most, if not all of your debts can be wiped away and you can start fresh.
 A debt settlement program does not allow you to start fresh and you will continue to be haunted by a mountain of debt in which it is very likely that you will never get out from under the debt.
 If you have already signed up for a debt settlement plan and have made payments it is very likely that if you decided to file bankruptcy, a bankruptcy trustee would contact the debt settlement company and take back any money you have paid and apply that money to paying off your creditors should you file for bankruptcy.
 Contact the Symmes Law Group today for a free consultation at 206-682-7975 and let’s discuss your options.

-Can a Business File Bankruptcy?
-(7/30/2017) - Can a Business File Bankruptcy?
-Yes a business can file for bankruptcy, but a business owner will need to determine whether it will make sense to file a business bankruptcy, or deal with the debts on a personal level through… Who is National Collegiate Student Loan Trust?
-(7/2/2017) - Who is National Collegiate Student Loan Trust and why are they suing me?
-It’s not surprising that you have never heard of National Collegiate Student Loan Trust, in fact you are probably reading this article because you have no idea… How to Manage Old Debt After Recent Supreme Court Ruling (5/29/2017) - How to Manage Old Debt After Recent Supreme Court Ruling It’s easier for old debt to haunt American consumers seeking refuge in bankruptcy, thanks to a recent ruling by the Supreme Court in Midland Funding, LLC v.
+What Happens After Filing For Bankruptcy?
+(11/19/2017) - If you are considering filing for bankruptcy, you likely want to know what exactly happens once you do so.
+However if you want to know if filing for bankruptcy is a good idea and whether chapter 7 or chapter 13… How Do Mortgage Payments Work?
+(10/18/2017) - Figuring out what you owe on your mortgage can be very difficult, especially when you likely have to go in circles with your loan servicer to get a competent person to answer the phone with regard to how your mortgage… Can a Business File Bankruptcy?
+(7/30/2017) - Yes a business can file for bankruptcy, but a business owner will need to determine whether it will make sense to file a business bankruptcy, or deal with the debts on a personal level through a personal bankruptcy or debt… Who is National Collegiate Student Loan Trust?
+(7/2/2017) - It’s not surprising that you have never heard of National Collegiate Student Loan Trust, in fact you are probably reading this article because you have no idea who they are or why they have filed a lawsuit against you.
+National… How to Manage Old Debt After Recent Supreme Court Ruling (5/29/2017) - It’s easier for old debt to haunt American consumers seeking refuge in bankruptcy, thanks to a recent ruling by the Supreme Court in Midland Funding, LLC v.
 Johnson (2017).
-I… How Can Bankruptcy Help You Keep Your Home?
-(3/5/2017) - Bankruptcy Can Help You Keep Your Home Filing for bankruptcy is not something that consumers initially set out to do or are thinking about when purchasing a home.
-However if the economic circumstances of a borrower change, bankruptcy can be a tool… Do You Feel Threatened By Debt Collectors?
-(1/17/2017) - Have You Been Threatened By Debt Collectors?
-If you feel threatened by debt collectors you would not be alone.
+I have blogged before about Midland Funding and their reputation for… How Can Bankruptcy Help You Keep Your Home?
+(3/5/2017) - Filing for bankruptcy is not something that consumers initially set out to do or are thinking about when purchasing a home.
+However if the economic circumstances of a borrower change, bankruptcy can be a tool that can be utilized to help… Do You Feel Threatened By Debt Collectors?
+(1/17/2017) - If you feel threatened by debt collectors you would not be alone.
 A recent survey by the Consumer Financial Protection Bureau (“CFPB”) found that 1 in 4 consumers feel threatened by debt collectors.
-This… Who is West Asset Management?
-(11/12/2016) - Who is West Asset Management and why are they suing me?
-It’s not surprising that you have never heard of West Asset Management, in fact you are probably reading this article because you have no idea who they are or why… Who is Portfolio Recovery Associates?
-(11/11/2016) - Who is Portfolio Recovery Associates and why are they suing me?
-It’s not surprising that you have never heard of Portfolio Recovery Associates, LLC in fact you are probably reading this article because you have no idea who they are or why…
+This is not surprising to me at all… What to Expect When Dealing with Debt in 2017 and Beyond?
+(11/19/2016) - Now that the 2016 election season has concluded and we have for better or worse a new President Elect in Donald Trump I wanted to look at how his policies may change how consumers and borrowers may act when dealing…